des4maisons/til/til.md

 # SSL, SSH, scp

+* in ssh-config, `ControlMaster` let's you share a network connection between multiple SSH processes.
+This is useful paired with `ControlTimeout`, which can hold open the connection for a length of time.
 * https://www.ssllabs.com/ lets you do a comprehensive test of whether a server's ssl certificate is misconfigured.
 * [Here's](https://d1smxttentwwqu.cloudfront.net/wp-content/uploads/2015/07/SSLTLS_handshake.png) a nice human-readable visual of the SSL handshake
 * To use wildcard globbing with `scp` on the remote server, quote the wildcard.